· Kalpa Madhushan · devops · 3 min read

 - Assign this NAT Network to both VMs under Adapter 1

-Now, both VMs will get IPs like 10.0.2.X
+Now, both VMs will get IPs like 10.0.2.X and can ping each other.

 Step 2: Install and Configure MySQL Server